iobroker-community-adapters/ioBroker.ical/README.md

 ### 1.12.1 (2022-03-22)
 * (Apollon77) Adjust colorize of dates to also show dates started in the past with todays color

-### 1.12.0 (2022-03-21)
-* (Apollon77/Scrounger) Add option to choose the ack flag set when updating foreign objects on events
-* (HSE83) use a color field from the calendar entry as color for display
-* (Apollon77) When no Arrow for already running events is shown and dates are not replaced with words display the start date in the list and not the end date
-* (Apollon77) When not replacing date with words and entry ends at 0:0:0 show the day before as end
-* (Apollon77) Fix issues when no end date is provided in the calendar entry (start and end are the same)
-* (Apollon77) Correctly calculate length of multi day events
-* (Apollon77) Respect DST changes in some calculations to prevent strange effects
-* (Apollon77) Parse ics Files with different line endings again

 ## License